 Similar to MUFA, PUFA do not stack well together and also tend to be liquids at room temperature.

 Note: It can be a bit confusing to keep straight the differences between the various PUFA.
 There are a lot of them.
 The body can utilize LA, an ω-6 fatty acid, to synthesize many more ω-6 fatty acids.
 One of these is arachidonic acid (“AA” or “ARA”).
 The body can utilize ALA, an ω-3 fatty acid to synthesize many more ω-3 fatty acids.
 Two of these include eicosapentaenoic acid (“EPA”) and docosahexaenoic acid (“DHA”).
-However, the conversion of LA and ALA to these other compounds is not very efficient, and thus it is commonly recommended to directly consume additional EPA and DHA specifically.
+However, the conversion of ALA to these other compounds is not very efficient, and thus it is commonly recommended to directly consume additional EPA and DHA specifically.
 EPA and AA both utilize the same enzymes for further metabolism.